justinmclean/ApacheLogos/README.md

 Code written in [Apache Royale][1] (previously called FlexJS) and Apache logos taken from [Apache website][2].

-Some logos may be out of date, some Apache projects missing or some projects may not have exactly the right name (incorrect capitalisation for instance).
-If your project is missing please add it to the [project.json][7] file and add it's logo to [resources/logos][8] and another logo with the text blurred out to [resources/logos-blur][9].
+SSome Apache projects missing, and/or some projects may not have exactly the right name (incorrect capitalisation for instance).
+Or a logo may be out of date.
+If your project is missing please add it to the [project.json][7] file and add it's logo to [resources/logos][8].
+Another logo (without showing the name of the Apache Project) must be added to [resources/logos-blur][9].

 Apache, the Apache feather logo and all Apache project logos are trademarks of [The Apache Software Foundation][10].